esalhazmi/Modified_Page_Rank/README.md

 The calculation of TF-IDF for the system calls (vertices) is used instead of the page rank coefficient to reflect the importance degree of each vertex.

 DISCLAIMER: I do not claim to be an expert in PageRank.
-I tried to implement and follow the approach in published paper and not sure how accurate is.
+I tried to implement and follow the approach in the paper and not sure how accurate is.
 I implemented it only for curiosity.